-What is What Proportions Depends On?
+What Proportions Depends On

 Proportions are a fundamental concept in mathematics, referring to the relationship between two or more quantities.
 Understanding proportions is crucial in various aspects of life, including science, art, and everyday problem-solving.
 The concept of proportions depends on several key factors, and recognizing these dependencies is essential for accurate calculations and applications.
 In this explanation, we will explore the prerequisites and foundations that proportions rely on, highlighting their importance and the consequences of their absence.